 So what about another option?
 One where you get to own a place of your own (no more shitty landlords), be in central London and not have to put up with living with lots of messy/noisy housemates?
 Perhaps you should consider canal boat life?

-We caught up with one of our mates who owns and lives on a boat to discuss the pros (apart from all the sunset pictures you will be getting) and cons (forever singing ‘boats and hos’?
+We caught up with a Nonchalant reader who owns and lives on a boat to discuss the pros (apart from all the sunset pictures you will be getting) and cons (forever singing ‘boats and hos’?
 Or ‘I’m on a mother fucking boat?’)of living on a canal boat in London.

 How long have you been a boater?

 I had been living in Guardianship schemes for years and had never been able to afford the rent where I wanted to live in London.
 My uncle and grandfather had had Narrowboats, as well my half-sister on the other side, so when my Mum suggested it I leapt at the chance!
 I knew it would be a steep learning curve but I felt that the life skills you would gain would be worth it.

 How do you go to the toilet?
 How do you empty your toilet?

 It varies, but I use a cassette toilet, essentially its a box that you fill up, I then have to carry it out and pour into a special designated hole (called an Elsan), it’s about as bad as it sounds.